Space Station Bedtime Stories

 Raj wished that every child down there would dream of visiting space one day.

-Leo wished that every hungry pea would find its way into a happy bowl of soup.
+Leo wished that every runaway pea would find its way into a happy bowl of soup.

 Zoe wished that books would never lose their pages in zero gravity.

-Mia wished that the goodnight wave would travel on and on, even after they were asleep.
+Mia wished that the goodnight wave would keep traveling even after they were all asleep, bouncing off rooftops and treetops and the curved backs of sleeping whales.

-The lights inside the station dimmed to cozy amber, mimicking the glow of fireflies on a summer lawn.
+The lights inside the station dimmed to amber, the color of fireflies on a summer lawn.

-In mission control, a lone operator smiled at the silent monitor, whispered, “Goodnight, Starlight Station,” and turned off the main console.
+In mission control, a lone operator smiled at the silent monitor, whispered, "Goodnight, Starlight Station," and clicked off the main console.
+The screen went dark, then showed one blinking cursor, patient as a heartbeat.

-Dreams drifted between the station and the planet, carrying children on flights past Mars, past Jupiter, all the way to the edge of the Milky Way where candy comets sailed.
+Dreams drifted between the station and the planet.
+Children rode past Mars, past Jupiter, all the way to the edge of the Milky Way where candy comets sailed in lazy arcs.

-Mia dreamed of her daughter’s laughter echoing through the modules.
+Mia dreamed of her daughter's laughter echoing through the modules, loud and bright and bouncing off every wall.

 Leo dreamed of peas dancing in a pot of bubbling starlight.

-Zoe dreamed of reading bedtime stories to the Moon.
+Zoe dreamed of reading bedtime stories to the Moon, which listened very politely and never interrupted.

-Raj dreamed of building a bridge of light that would let children walk safely up to the station for a visit.
+Raj dreamed of building a bridge of light that would let children walk safely up to the station for a visit, their sneakers squeaking on the rungs.

-As the night deepened, the station’s orbit carried it across the silent oceans and sleeping forests, and the goodnight wave kept rippling outward, touching every rooftop, every tent, every boat, every car, every pillow.
+As the night deepened, the orbit carried them across silent oceans and sleeping forests, and the goodnight wave kept rippling outward, touching every rooftop, every tent, every boat on every dark sea.

-Even the polar bears on their ice floes paused to look up at the steady moving star that was the station.
+Polar bears paused on their ice floes and looked up at the steady dot of light crossing the sky.

-Penguins turned their heads, and whales sang softer songs, as if they too understood the gentle message.
+Penguins turned their heads.
+Whales sang softer songs, as if they understood.

 Somewhere over the Sahara, a caravan driver made a wish on the bright dot gliding overhead.

-Over the Amazon, a jaguar cub curled tighter against its mother, comforted by the silent blink.
+Over the Amazon, a jaguar cub curled tighter against its mother.

-Over the Arctic, an Inuit grandmother told her grandchild that the light was friends waving from a home among the stars.
+Over the Arctic, a grandmother told her grandchild that the light was friends waving from a home among the stars.

-Back on the station, the life support systems hummed a lullaby of steady warmth and clean air.
+Back on the station, the life support systems hummed.
+Clean air, steady warmth.

-The vegetables growing in the hydroponic garden stretched their leaves toward the dimmed grow lights, dreaming of Earth soil.
+The vegetables in the hydroponic garden stretched their leaves toward the dimmed grow lights.
+The lettuce was doing well.
+The tomatoes were being difficult, as tomatoes tend to be.

-A tiny spider that had accidentally stowed away on the last supply shuttle spun a perfect web in the corner of the storage locker, its silk shimmering like frost.
+A tiny spider that had accidentally stowed away on the last supply shuttle spun a web in the corner of the storage locker, its silk shimmering like frost.
+Nobody had the heart to relocate it.

-Mia floated out of her sleeping bag, unable to resist peeking again.
+Mia floated out of her sleeping bag one last time, unable to resist.

-She pressed her palm to the window, felt the coolness, and sent one last thought down to everyone: “Thank you for looking up.”
+Earth spun on below her, beautiful and fragile, a marble of life in a vast dark sea.
+She pressed her palm flat against the window, felt the coolness seep into her skin, and sent one last thought downward: "Thank you for looking up."

 Then she returned to her cocoon, closed her eyes, and let the gentle tug of orbit rock her to sleep.

-Sleepytale helps you turn your own space ideas into short space station bedtime stories with the same calm rhythm and comforting details.
-You can swap Starlight Station for a moon base, trade blinking lights for a gentle radio lullaby, or change the crew into siblings, pets, or friendly robots.
-In just a few taps, you will have space station bedtime stories to read again and again, with a cozy tone that makes bedtime feel easy.
+Sleepytale lets you build your own orbiting bedtime adventure with the same cozy rhythm and gentle pacing.
+Swap Captain Mia for your child's name, replace Starlight Station with a moon base or a satellite shaped like a treehouse, or change the crew into siblings, pets, or friendly aliens.
+In a few taps you will have a personalized story to read again and again, with a tone that makes bedtime feel as calm as floating past the stars.

 Tree Fort Bedtime Stories